 Depending upon your project some or all of these permits may be required.
 During the review and approval process you will receive more guidance about the specific permits you will need for your project.

-Building Permit
+8. Building Permit

 Building permit applications are submitted to the Community Development Department.
 Your full construction plans must be submitted with a completed building permit application.
-(See above for link)
+See flow chart at end of guide for more details.

 Keep in mind: